 WUVS-LP is licensed by the FCC to West Michigan Community Help Network.
 The current members of the Board of Directors are as follows:

-Vice-President – Gregory Roberts
+Vice-Chairman – Gregory Roberts

 Trustee – Bernice Mayes